django/django/docs/generics.rst

         # (you don't need channel_session_user, this implies it)
         http_user = True

-        # Set to True if you want them, else leave out
+        # Set to True if you want it, else leave it out
         strict_ordering = False
-        slight_ordering = False

         def connection_groups(self, **kwargs):
             """